zer0glitch/ocpv-ansible-example/README.md

 ## Sweet!
 Can we start doing the Virtualization?
 Of course!
 Let me explain some things first.
+1) The assumption here is that you've already started and configured your lab environment correctly, and have a CLI up at the root of the newly cloned git directory. (as lab-user, not root)
-1) Each step is laid out in the order it should be accomplished.
+2) Each step is laid out in the order it should be accomplished.
 If you're already familiar with how to accomplish a step, or you've already done it in your environment, skip to the next.
-2) Each step should also have a section for how to do things via the OpenShift Console, but the focus of this course is on automating these tasks.
+3) Each step should also have a section for how to do things via the OpenShift Console, but the focus of this course is on automating these tasks.

 <details>
 <summary> <h4> (Ansible) OCP-V Installation </h4> </summary>